- Police Home

 By providing contact information, residents can opt-in to receive critical emergency messaging via email, phone call, and text during times of disasters.

 The Lake Oswego Police Department does not offer fingerprinting services at this time.
 Please contact the following local agencies to find out about available fingerprinting services.
 Call ahead to verify days, times, and costs.

 On Tuesday, March 3, 2015, Lake Oswego City Council Members committed to lifesaving by learning Hands Only CPR, led by Dr. Ritu Sahni, M.D.,MPH.
-Here is a LINK to a a tweet by Lake Oswego Fire, displaying the full video.
+View the tweet by Lake Oswego Fire displaying the full video.